Diamondoid: Examples

 One tetramantane isomer is the largest ever diamondoid prepared by organic synthesis using a keto-carbenoid reaction to attach cyclopentane rings.
 Longer diamondoids have been formed from diamantane dicarboxylic acid.
 The first-ever isolation of a wide range of diamondoids from petroleum took place in the following steps: a vacuum distillation above 345 °C, the equivalent atmospheric boiling point, then pyrolysis at 400 to 450 °C in order to remove all non-diamondoid compounds (diamondoids are thermodynamically very stable and will survive this pyrolysis) and then a series of high-performance liquid chromatography separation techniques.

 In one study a tetramantane compound is fitted with thiol groups at the bridgehead positions.
 This allows their anchorage to a gold surface and formation of self-assembled monolayers (diamond-on-gold).
-Additionally, functionalized diamondoids (adamantanes) have been proposed as molecular building blocks for self-assembled molecular crystals.

 Organic chemistry of diamondoids even extends to pentamantane.
 The medial position (base) in this molecule (the isomer [1(2,3)4]pentamantane) is calculated to yield a more favorable carbocation than the apical position (top) and simple bromination of pentamantane 1 with bromine exclusively gives the medial bromo derivative 2 which on hydrolysis in water and DMF forms the alcohol 3.

-In contrast nitroxylation of 1 with nitric acid gives the apical nitrate 4 as an intermediate which is hydrolysed to the apical alcohol 5 due to the higher steric demand of the active electrophilic NO_{2}^{−}HNO_{3}^{+} species.
+In contrast nitrooxylation of 1 with nitric acid gives the apical nitrate 4 as an intermediate which is hydrolysed to the apical alcohol 5 due to the higher steric demand of the active electrophilic NO_{2}^{−}HNO_{3}^{+} species.
 This alcohol can react with thionyl bromide to the bromide 6 and in a series of steps (not shown) to the corresponding thiol.
 Pentamantane can also react with tetrabromomethane and tetra-n-butylammonium bromide (TBABr) in a free radical reaction to the bromide but without selectivity.